NickMcConnell/AngbandPlus/lib/help/readme.txt

 --- Reporting Errors / Suggestions for Improvement ---

-While every effort will be taken to ensure that the documentation packages are accurate and up to date, it is innevitable that some errors will be made.
+While every effort will be taken to ensure that the documentation packages are accurate and up to date, it is inevitable that some errors will be made.
 If you find an error or have a suggestion to improve documentation, please post your report or idea to the Zangband Development list by mailing to zangband@onelist.com.
 Alternatively, you